Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Introduction

 \begin{quotation}

-{\it Example Text}.
 It mists over the flanks of the hillside.
 In a few hours the climbing sun will dispel the haze.
 The pine trees are slender against the horizon.
 The \underline{animal} saunters slowly down toward the great river.
 Before reaching the water, the \underline{animal} looks into the distance and lets its proud \underline{sound} reverberate across the valley.
 The \underline{animal} continues its way through the young grass to the riverbank where it will enjoy its favorite \underline{food}.
 From the small grove of trees growing a little further along the riverbank, another \underline{animal} appears, surveying the panorama. \end{quotation}

-We have underlined the four occurrences of the word `animal' in the piece of text, and it is indeed evident that we can interchange these four words `animal' with each other, and that this will not change the piece of text as a story in any possible way.
-Herein `a text representing a story' behaves differently from `a collection of macroscopic physical objects representing a landscape' in physical reality.
+We have underlined the four occurrences of the word {\it{Animal}} in the `Example Text', and it is indeed evident that we can interchange these four words {\it Animal} with each other, and that this will not change the text as a story in any possible way (we will denote `words' in italics and with an initial capital letter like we have denoted `concepts' in our earlier works).
+Herein, `a text representing a story' behaves differently from `a collection of macroscopic physical objects representing a landscape' in physical reality.
 Indeed, let us now consider the physical landscape of `the animal sauntering down the hillside and the other animal appearing from the grove of trees along the riverbank'.
 If we swap these two animals in the physical landscape, this landscape will change essentially.